 If you see pages that aren’t on your site, it’s likely traffic from a third-party landing page platform.
 As a best practice, create a different Google Analytics property to track these pages separately.

 13. View Heatmaps

-This type of customer insight is especially helpful when you need to determine how and why a landing page is not converting or when you’re trying to pinpoint usability problems.
+This type of customer insight is especially helpful when determining how and why a landing page is not converting or when trying to pinpoint usability problems.

 The “hottest” areas are the ones that get the most clicks.
 Coupled with website analytics, heatmaps can give you a better insight into what’s working and help you decide what changes would be worth testing.